-On February 20, 2020 three Debentures were issued in exchange for the cancellation of cash advances and other debt amounts (Note 14) made to the Company, by each of Mario Hernandez, who is also a director and officer of the Company, Compañía Minera Chañar Blanco S.A., a Company owned by Mario Hernández, and Compañía Minera Auromín Ltda., a Company owned by the Thomson family in the aggregate amount of \$3,787.
+On February 20, 2020 three Debentures were issued in exchange for the cancellation of cash advances and other debt amounts made to the Company, by each of Mario Hernandez, who is also a director and officer of the Company, Compañía Minera Chañar Blanco S.A., a Company owned by Mario Hernández, and Compañía Minera Auromín Ltda., a Company owned by the family of David Thomson, who is a former director and significant shareholder of the Company, in the aggregate amount of \$3,787.
 The Debentures mature on February 20, 2025 and are non-interest bearing.